|Best Times to Visit Paris, France|

 |Spring if you can do it, autumn if you can't.
 Summer is mostly good.
 Even in winter, Paris is Paris, and there's lots to see, do and enjoy.|

-It's easy to say that "anytime is a good time to be in Paris," and in fact your trip to Paris will depend a lot on when you can get away, but if your schedule is your own, we'd recommend choosing spring or autumn for your visit.
+It's easy to say that "anytime is a good time to be in Paris," and in fact your trip to Paris will depend a lot on when you can get away, but if your schedule is your own, we'd recommend choosing spring, early summer, or autumn for your visit.

 Besides weather, you must consider crowds, as Paris is perhaps the most popular city destination in the world.

 Spring (late April, May, early June) has the advantages of more daylight, and thus longer days in which to enjoy the city.
 In late May and June the sky is still light at 10 pm (22:00), dark by 11 pm (23:00), and the light returns by 05:00 am.

 As for "April in Paris," it's often overcast and chill despite the warmth of the famous song.
 (By the way, the song's lyricist, E. Y. Harburg, had never been to Paris, in April or any other time, when he and composer Vernon Duke wrote the song in 1932....)